 Because this stone is so often (and commonly referred to as 'White Turquoise') you will see many of our listings with the term (and clarification) for web search purposes.

 Do not confuse Sacred White Buffalo with Howlite (white with gray matrix and much lighter in density/weight) which is beautiful and desirable in its own right but considerably less in value than Sacred White Buffalo.
 We have sadly seen unscrupulous dealers presenting Howlite as 'White Turquoise'.

 We have designed with this beautiful and showy stone for many years.

-Whether misguided or misinformed, we have seen sellers call this and Australian Magnesite 'White Turquoise' as well (pictured below, it is an off white backgrounds with golden cocoa brown spider matrix often used as the base for turquoise color dyed beads/pendants)
+Whether misguided or misinformed, we have seen sellers call this and Australian Magnesite (beads pictured below) 'White Turquoise' as well.
+(Australian Magnesite Beads pictured below, has an off white background with golden to cocoa brown spider matrix often used as the base for turquoise color dyed beads/pendants)

 This Magnesite has wonderful golden to cocoa brown matrix against an 'off white' background.
 We see this often labeled in a combination of titles including these words 'Sacred Buffalo White Turquoise'.

 It is an absolutely beautiful stone and often dyed brilliant colors as in the photo to the right which simulates Gaspeite.
 With those brilliant colors it is dyed the color of 'turquoise' and sadly also sold as Turquoise (we see this very often misrepresented as 'Turquoise'.